 Just when you thought it wasn’t possible for the median price of Australian land to rise any higher, it’s once again exceeded expectations.

-The latest report from HIA/ Core Logic has found that median vacant land is at $256,683 – an increase of 8.5 per cent.
+The latest report from HIA/ Core Logic has found that median vacant land is at $256,683 – an increase of 8.5 per cent over the last year.
 So despite the dampening down of house prices in many cities, land prices are still very buoyant.

 What’s behind the rise?